lisaoude/gifinder-pwa/README.md

 </br>

 ### Performance based features
-- Gifinder uses a packages called ```compression```, which ensures that JSON and other static file responses are smaller
+- Gifinder uses a package called ```compression```, which ensures that JSON and other static file responses are smaller
 - Uses gulp to optimize CSS
 - Scores above 90 on 3 out of 4 options in Chrome Lighthouse
 - [More about performance later!](#muscle-boom-Performance)